feskol/gitlab-arm64/README.md

 To solve this problem, I created a GitHub Action that checks for new releases twice a day and automatically builds a Docker image for the latest release.

-> [!IMPORTANT]
-> Currently, only the latest version of GitLab is built automatically.
-> Patches for older versions are not maintained.
-> For example, if the latest version is 17.6.1 and a patch is released for 17.5.10, the action will not create a Docker
-> image tag for 17.5.10.

 ## Features

 - **Automated Updates**: